Time to read:3 minutes

 I bought the electric, cordless Bissell Perfect Sweep Turbo because it’s so convenient to use.
 Once fully charged, you get 60 minutes of cordless cleaning time, during which the rotating brush does most of the work.

 Although not a substitute for regular vacuuming, the carpet sweeper does a fantastic job of picking up crumbs, pet hair and dirt from carpets (including area rugs and entry mats) and hard floors, too.

 At 4 lbs. it’s sturdy without being cumbersome, and still lightweight enough to hang from a broom holder, so it doesn’t take up valuable floor space in your laundry room or wherever you store cleaning tools.

-Plus, kids can use it easily.
 Ever try to get your kids to sweep the kitchen properly with a broom?
-Even after you’ve taught them not to use wild, big motions like they see in cartoons, using a broom is still tedious enough to prompt a whole lot of whining, at least from my kids.
+After you’ve taught them not to use wild, big motions like they see in cartoons, using a broom is still tedious enough to prompt a lot of whining, at least from my kids.

 Not so with a carpet sweeper: they quickly realized it took less than 3 minutes to clean the entire kitchen floor, which meant it just wasn’t worth it to them to argue about it.
 I am a firm believer in empowering kids to help around the house and using a carpet sweeper instead of a broom accomplishes that.

 The Bissell’s body doesn’t scuff baseboards.
 Meanwhile, the rotating brush extends to pick up dirt all the way to the edges of the floor.
 It’s low enough that it zooms right beneath my overhanging kitchen counters to get the pet hair that seems to accumulate there most of all.

 Cleaning is easy: you lift the top-loading dustbin out and dump it into the trash can, but it’s that process that leads to my one complaint.